Richard McGown: Arrest, trial and sentence

-After some time, McGown was investigated on allegations for negligence, gross incompetence and disgraceful conduct.
+After some time, McGown was investigated on allegations of negligence, gross incompetence, and disgraceful conduct.
 He was eventually arrested, and brought to court.
 When the news broke, a group of students led by Obey Mudzingwa, began protesting, even threatening to attack white people if the doctor wasn't sentenced.

 In the courtroom, he argued that he injected the children with morphine because if it worked on adults, it would also work on children.
 Zimbabwe's Attorney General Patrick Chinamasa, head of the prosecution team, described the anaesthetist as a "messenger of death stalking our hospitals."
 During trial, he was observed playing with a metal chain, eating sweets and humming to himself, for which he was reprimanded by Judge Paddington Garwe.
 The doctor was charged with five deaths, but only convicted of the murders of Nagindas and Khaminwa.
 Charles Khaminwa, lawyer and father of the murdered girl, criticised the prosecutors for failing to explain why they dropped the charges against McGown carrying out experiments on black people.
 His opinion was backed by the majority of Zimbabweans, who described McGown as a Nazi and a racist.

 Despite pleading not guilty, McGown was sentenced to a year in prison, six months of which included a suspended sentence, and to pay 1,250 dollars to the families.
 Mansakh Nagindas, father of the murdered Kalpesh, said that the sentence was a "mockery of justice".